A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Introduction

 \subsection{Problem outline}

 In this paper, we will look at the problem of homogenization for a high-contrast $\eps \mathbb{Z}^d$-periodic composite on $\mathbb{R}^d$, $d\geq 2$.
-Our composite will consist two materials which we will refer to as ``soft" and ``stiff", adopting the terminology of elasticity theory.
+Our composite will consist of two materials which we will refer to as ``soft" and ``stiff", adopting the terminology of elasticity theory.
 We think of ``soft" having small material coefficients relative to ``stiff".

 For $\eps>0$, consider the operator $A_\eps = -\Div(a_{\eps} \nabla \cdot)$, on $L^2(\mathbb{R}^d)$.
-The coefficient matrix $a_{\eps}$ is defined as $a_{\eps}(x) := \widetilde{a}_\eps(\frac{x}{\eps})$, where $\widetilde{a}_\eps$ is a $\mathbb{Z}^d$-periodic matrix with values given by
+The coefficient matrix $a_{\eps}$ is defined as $a_{\eps}(x) := \widetilde{a}_{\eps^2}(\frac{x}{\eps})$, where $\widetilde{a}_{\eps^2}$ is a $\mathbb{Z}^d$-periodic matrix with values given by

 Here, the sets $Q_\soft$, $Q_\stin$, and $Q_\stls$ partition the reference period cell $Q = [0,1)^d$, and are arranged in a ``stiff-soft-stiff" setup as follows: We have a simply connected ``stiff-interior" region $Q_\stin$, surrounded by an annular shaped ``soft" region $Q_\soft$, with the remaining region filled by the ``stiff-landscape" part $Q_\stls$.
-See Figure \ref{fig:intro_toymodel} for a pictorial description of $\widetilde{a}_\eps$ when restricted to the period cell $Q$.
+See Figure \ref{fig:intro_toymodel} for a pictorial description of $\widetilde{a}_{\eps^2}$ when restricted to the period cell $Q$.
 The choice $\eps^2$ in (\ref{eqn:intro_coeffmatrix}) is referred to as the ``double porosity" scaling \cite{arbogast_douglas_hornung_1990}.
 We impose transmission boundary conditions on the soft-stiff interfaces $\Gamma_\interior$ and $\Gamma_\ls$.
-(We will define $A_\eps$ properly by its form in Section \ref{sect:mainmodel}.)
+See Section \ref{sect:mainmodel} for the precise definition of $A_\eps$.

 We are interested in the limiting behavior as $\eps \downarrow 0$ of $A_\eps$, in the \textit{norm-resolvent} sense.
 The reason for this particular choice of (operator) topology is that it gives us direct access to the spectrum, in that it implies spectral convergence/asymptotics of $\sigma(A_\eps)$, in the sense of Hausdorff convergence/asymptotics on compact subsets of the real line $\mathbb{R}$ (see \cite[Section VIII.7]{reed_simon1} and \cite[Definition 4.4.13 and Proposition 4.4.14]{ambrosio_tilli_book}).
 We intend to use the spectral information to study the effective behavior of waves in high-contrast media.